abapGit/docs.abapgit.org/src/user-guide/reference/exits.md

 ### CHANGE_SUPPORTED_DATA_OBJECTS

 Add or remove supported data objects.
-You can add single tables, for example `TABU,RSADMIN`, or a set of tables, for example `TABU,T009*`.
+You can add single tables, for example, `TABU, RSADMIN`, or a set of tables, for example `TABU, T009*`.

 ### CHANGE_SUPPORTED_OBJECT_TYPES